COLA-Laboratory/cola_www_src/content/_index.md

 - Our paper on "Adaptive Population Classification based Multi-Strategy Evolutionary Algorithm for Dynamic Constrained Multi-Objective Optimization" has been accepted to Expert Systems With Applications.
 Congratulations to our collaborators! <i class='fa fa-calendar' style='font-size:19px'></i> Mar 25

 - Our paper on AI co-scientist has been accepted to Molecular Plant (Cell sub-journal).
-This is a collaboration with Yiliang's group at the John Innes Centre, The Sainsbury Laboratory, and Huakun's group at the Northeast Agricultural University.
+This is a collaboration with Yiliang's group at the John Innes Centre, The Sainsbury Laboratory, and Huakun's group at the Northeast Normal University.
 It is a live AI agent where you can register and try through [here](https://plantscience.ai/).
 Congratulations to Shasha and Mingyu! <i class='fa fa-calendar' style='font-size:19px'></i> Mar 21

 - Jiangjiao's paper on power flow optimization has been accepted to the International Journal of Electrical Power and Energy Systems.
 Congratulations to Jiangjiao! <i class='fa fa-calendar' style='font-size:19px'></i> Mar 20